dtorresxp/odoo-guides/README.md

 We created a simple pseudo language named &#x03C8;Code to help people to work asap, based in a "what-where" technique of knowledgewere.
 Our idea is to mix the new video training style with something lighter than the big manuals, but recovering all indexing, searching and efficiency capabilities of the traditional training.
 Our goal is to get the very best of both worlds, privileging "along with" over "instead off".

 It is a community effort designed to close the gap between Odoo gurus and rookies...
-In spite of the very demanding effort Odoo has been doing in recent years documenting their system, we think development volume and yearly arrival of new versions (not to mention the increasing number of localizations) requires an out of the box approach.
+In spite of the very demanding effort Odoo has been doing in recent years documenting their system, we think development volume and yearly arrival of new versions (not to mention the increasing amount of localizations) requires an out of the box approach.

-We think videos are nice, but very inefficient way of training... even considering millenials, we hope centenials start reading again... as previous generations did for a long time.
-Until somebody give us a Matrix-like interface, that allow us learn anything in just a couple of seconds, we need to locate the right procedure to solve an issue, in a better way.
+We think videos are nice but very inefficient way of training... even considering millenials, we hope centenials start reading again... as previous generations did for a long time.
+Until somebody gives us a Matrix-like interface, that allow us learn anything in just a couple of seconds, we need to locate the right procedure to solve an issue, in a better way.

 We truly believe the success in the long run of every partner depends on the speed they could move their info, from where it is, to where it's needed.